allthroughthenight/allthroughthenight.github.io/README.md

 # allthroughthenight.github.io

-A basic blog for my basic post, all views are my own.
+A basic blog for my basic posts, all views are my own.